przem-przem/2048/README.md

 ![settings board](/docs/settings-board.png)

-or enable dark mode:
+or enabling dark mode:

 ![dark mode layout settings board](/docs/dark-mode-settings-board.png)

 ![dark mode layout game board ](/docs/dark-mode-gameboard.png)

-The winning number will differ when you change base number or grid size.
+The winning number will differ depending on the base number and grid size.
 For instance, when:
 - the base number is 8 and
 - grid size is 3x3,

-the aim of the game is to get 1280 number:
+the aim of the game is getting to the 1280 number:

 ![game board with different settings](/docs/basenumber10_gridsize3x3.png)

 **Failure**

 After every sliding move, the new tile is randomly inserted into remaining unoccupied fields.
-The game ends in a failure, when there is no more space to insert new tile:
+The game ends in a failure, when there is no more space left to insert a new tile:

 ![losing board](/docs/losing-board.png)